LoLoL200/fitran/README.md

 # ==========================FITRAN======================

-`fitran` is a command-line (CLI) tool written in Go.
+Fitran - is a command-line (CLI) tool written in Go.
 It provides functionality to convert, manage, or work with data/models (see “Functionality” below).

 ## Features / Functionality